 We want to ensure that we continue to provide a great service to our tenants and work ever more closely with them to find out what they’d like us to provide/deliver.
 We also are looking at other ways of developing the current buildings and land as well as looking at the business as a whole and thinking what other complimentary services can we offer, particularly to those people in our local communities.

 Each scheme has an amenity fund which is managed by the tenants.
-Muir House has a tenants committee, which is supported by a board member.
-Priest Croft don’t as they’ve elected not to have one at this time.
-We ask for feedback on repairs carried out.
-We carry out annual satisfaction surveys.
-We carry out ad hoc surveys and send out questionnaires when we’re seeking views and opinions.
-We regularly ask for tenants’ ideas to improve involvement.
+We ask tenants for feedback on repairs we action, and carry out annual satisfaction surveys.
+We also carry out ad hoc surveys and send out questionnaires when we’re seeking views and opinions, to ensure we are regularly monitoring tenants’ ideas to improve involvement.
 We have joined TPAS, the tenant engagement experts, to help us improve on tenant involvement.

 Staff have regular meetings and all have annual objectives to help achieve our overall objectives set out in the business plan.
 Staff views are sought in a number of areas and the CEO regularly raises topics through the committee structure and board meetings.

 Staff views are sought before new initiatives are undertaken as they have the ‘on the ground’ knowledge of whether ideas are appropriate and what tenants’ views might be.